 Wine interns work in vineyards and wine companies, assisting with a variety of activities ranging from production to marketing while gaining an appreciation for the wine and culture of that particular region of the world.

-World Endeavors interns in Australia live with local host families in shared rooms with shared bathrooms.
-Host family accommodation comes with a daily meal.
-Shared apartment accommodations are also available with no meals included.
+World Endeavors interns in Australia live with local host families in single rooms, with one meal per day included.
+Shared apartment accommodations with shared bedrooms are also available with no meals included.
 It is possible to upgrade to a single room in a shared apartment for an additional fee.
 Housing is located near public transportation.
 Our Onsite Coordinator works to find housing that will be conveniently located no more than a one hour commute away from the internship placement in Sydney.

 Internships are available year-round, and each placement is customized for the participant.
 This means World Endeavors interns can choose when they would like to start their program, the duration of their internship and their desired field.
 Due to holidays, traditional vacation schedules, and seasonal work availability, there might be better times than others to intern in a specific location or in a specific field.